nclient/NClient/README.md

 <a name="features-logging"/>

 ## Logging
-You can optionally specify a logger for a client.
+You can optionally set a logger for a client:
 ```C#
 ILogger<IMyClient> logger = ...;